rasmusthrane/Sudoku-Solver/testList.md

 [Ok] Given a game with clues, if trying to replace the value of a free cell, the status OK should be returned [Ok] Given a game with clues, when updating a cell value, the value of the cell should be updated [Ok] Given a game with clues, when updating a cell value with an invalid character, the status INVALID_CHAR should be returned
-[] Given a game, when updating a cell that does not exist, an error should be raised [Ok] Given an empty game, the game state 'ongoing' should be returned [Ok] Given a game, if the player puts down the same digit in two different cells and checks game state, the string 'constrain_violation' is returned
+[Ok] Given a game, when updating a cell that does not exist, the status CELL_DOES_NOT_EXIST should be returned [Ok] Given an empty game, the game state 'ongoing' should be returned [Ok] Given a game, if the player puts down the same digit in two different cells and checks game state, the string 'constrain_violation' is returned
 [Ok] Given a game, if the player violates a constrain and then fix the violation by removing the digit, the game state 'ongoing' should be returned